voucherifyio/voucherify-openapi/docs/guides/getting_started/project-setup-guide.md

 3. Go to **Roles** to manage the roles.
 4. Go to **Team** to invite members and assign roles to them. <!-- I'm leaving this as simple as that because a new V% user won't have many projects -->

+## Get your API keys

+To access Voucherify API, the client application needs to pass `Application ID` and `Application Secret Key`.
+To find your keys, head to the Project Settings and in the General tab scroll down to the Application Keys section.
+Below that section, you can generate your integration keys and see the client-side keys.

+By default, there are two pairs of authentication keys.
+The first, Application Keys, are meant to authorize your requests to Voucherify API.
+You can create more Application Keys for each user.
+The second, Client-Side Keys, are meant for publicly available client applications (mobile apps and web applications).

+A generated pair of Application ID and Application Secret Key must be attached to every HTTP request as custom headers: `X-App-Id`, `X-App-Token`.

+> 🚧 API keys visibility
+>
+> The primary secret key is visible for 14 days only when it is generated for the first time and for 15 minutes when the token is
+> regenerated.
+Secondary secret keys are visible for 15 minutes when they are generated for the first time or regenerated.
+>
+> Write your secret keys down and keep them in a safe place.

 ## Testing your first campaign

 Take a look at the [Sandbox project and the Demo Shop](https://support.voucherify.io/article/538-sandbox) to test your first campaigns.
 Use the already created test campaigns with pre-defined validation rules to learn Voucherify possibilities or create your own campaigns and experiment with the platform.